ggeerraarrdd/cs50/README.md

 * NA

-## Prerequisites
+## Quick Start

 * Read-only recommended for [v1.0.0 versions](CS50/).
-See installation and usage details in each project's post-v1.0.0 repository.
+See quickstart details in each project's post-v1.0.0 repository.

-## Getting Started
+## Local Setup

+### Prerequisites

+* Read-only recommended for [v1.0.0 versions](CS50/).
+See prerequisites details in each project's post-v1.0.0 repository.

 ### Dependencies